makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 date: 2019-02-20
 ---

-My first attempt at silicone casting: making a large, unrealistic dildo.
+My first attempt at silicone casting: making a large, fantasy/unrealistic dildo.

 There's a great deal of quality information available for the modeling/molding/casting process, but rarely in one place, and mostly not specific to sex toys, which have their own unique challenges.

+I haven't done any molding/casting before, so [some mistakes will be made](/toys/mistakes).

 **Outline**
 1. TOC
 {:toc}

+## Materials

+I'll primarily be using the following materials

+* Chavant NSP clay for the positive model
+* Smooth-On Rebound 25 brush on silicone for the mold
+* Smooth-On FlexFoam-iT III for the mold shell
+* Smooth-On Ecoflex 00-50 silicone for the cast
+* Cosmetic mica for color

+Detailed materials and parts list (with cost) here: [Material costs](/toys/costs)

 ## Sculpting